 Find out more about rubrics at our Assessment Portal.

 Also, keep an eye open for the possibility of bias.
 The human mind depends on unconscious mental shortcuts and generalizations just to get through the day, so we all regularly do this kind of heuristic thinking.
 When these shortcuts intersect with identity groups, they can be dangerous.
 For example, maybe, without even realizing it, you have a picture in your mind of what a “good student in the major” looks like, and maybe that picture has a very particular demographic profile.
 Or maybe you see a particular kind of name on your roster and think, completely unintentionally and perhaps even unconsciously, “That student is going to have trouble writing in the English language.”
 Those are examples of implicit bias, and they can attach to race, nationality, class, religion, gender, sexuality, or any of a number of other identity-related categories, and they can lead to an approach to grading that’s not equally fair for all of your students.
 Again, we’re all equipped with brains that work this way, so we all have bias of one form or another (or, likely, multiple forms).
 The appropriate question isn’t Who’s biased? but What are my biases, and what am I going to do about them?
 See our inclusive pedagogy page for ideas on how to counter bias.
+Or check out our inclusive pedagogy pamphlet for ideas and tips on bias, assessment, and a variety of other areas you can address to make your class more accessible to all students.

 Please reach out to us at firstname.lastname@example.org if you'd like to have a conversation with someone at CNDLS about these or other teaching issues.